yichenwang0/respiratory_pathogen_infohub/README.md

   - `search.js`: JavaScript file responsible for enabling autocomplete functionality in the search box and dynamically updating the result table on the pathogen search page.

 - sources:
-  - `.gb files`: GenBank files for each respiratory pathogen in the database.
+  - `.gb files`: GenBank files for all respiratory pathogens in the database.
   - `database_setup.sql`: SQL script for setting up the database schema and populating the PATHOGEN table.
   - `extract.py`: Python script for extracting information from GenBank files and populating the REFERENCE_SEQUENCE and CDS tables in the MySQL database.